ClassificationMSA/USB/Readme.md

 ### Baselines
-This package includes the microservice identification results of the four baseline methods that were compared with our approach.
-Each method provides microservice identification results for all five open-source web applications.
+Our approach is compared with the following four baselines presented below.
+This folder contains the identification results for each baseline.

   - ### **MEM**